mongodb-labs/atlas-cli-plugin-terraform/docs/command_clu2adv.md

 ### Dynamic blocks in tags and labels

 You can use `dynamic` blocks for `tags` and `labels`.
 The plugin assumes that the value of `for_each` is an expression which evaluates to a `map` of strings.
-You can also combine the use of dynamic blocks in `tags` and `labels` with individual blocks in the same cluster definition, e.g.:
+You can also combine the use of dynamic blocks in `tags` and `labels` with individual blocks in the same cluster definition, for exaple:
 ```hcl
 tags {
 	key   = "environment"